m50d/m50d.github.com/_posts/2013-07-31-you-could-have-invented-validation.markdown

            e
    }

 Even with only two uses, we're clearly heading towards a pyramid of doom.
 Some Go advocates suggest moving the error branches as early as possible, using short-circuit return to leave the function in the error case, leaving the rest of the body to handle only the success path.
+This improves the superficial appearance of the code, but the fundamental problem remains: this function has a far too high branching factor, too many code paths for what it's doing, making it harder to test, harder to reason about, and harder to refactor.

+Let's take another look at those pattern matches.